Mountain warfare: Second Punic War

-Early history
+Early modern history

-The term mountain warfare is said to have come about in the Middle Ages after the monarchies of Europe found it difficult to fight the Swiss armies in the Alps because the Swiss fought in smaller units and took vantage points against a huge unmaneuverable army.
+The term mountain warfare is said to have come about in the Middle Ages after the European monarchies found it difficult to fight the armies of the Old Swiss Confederacy in the Alps.
+The Swiss fought in smaller units and took vantage points against a huge unmaneuverable army.
 Similar styles of attack and defence were later employed by guerrillas, partisans and irregulars, who hid in the mountains after an attack, which made it challenging for an army of regulars to fight back.
-In Napoleon Bonaparte's Italian campaign and the 1809 rebellion in Tyrol, mountain warfare played a large role.
+In Napoleon Bonaparte's Italian campaign, Alexander Suvorov's Italian and Swiss expedition and the 1809 rebellion in Tyrol, mountain warfare played a large role.

 Another example of mountain warfare was the Crossing of the Andes, which was carried out by the Argentinean Army of the Andes (Ejército de los Andes), commanded by General José de San Martín in 1817.
-One of the divisions surpassed 5000 m in height.
+One of the divisions climbed mountains surpassing 5000 meters in height.

+The Caucasian War was a 19th century military conflict between the Russian Empire and various peoples of the North Caucasus who resisted subjugation during the Russian conquest of the Caucasus.

+The first British invasion of Afghanistan ended in 1842, when 16,000 British soldiers and camp followers were killed as they retreated from Kabul through the Hindu Kush back to India.

 World War I

 Mountain warfare came to the fore once again during World War I, when some of the nations that were involved in the war had mountain divisions that had not been tested.
 The Austro-Hungarian defence repelled Italian attacks by taking advantage of the terrain in the Julian Alps and the Dolomites, where frostbite and avalanches proved deadlier than bullets.
 During the summer of 1918, the Battle of San Matteo took place on the Italian front and was fought at the highest elevation of any during the war.
 In December 1914, another offensive was launched by the Ottoman supreme commander Enver Pasha with 95,000–190,000 troops against the Russians in the Caucasus.
 Insisting on a frontal attack against Russian positions in the mountains in the heart of winter, the result was devastating, and Enver lost 86% of his forces.